powsybl/powsybl.github.io/pages/documentation/developer/tutorials/emf.md

 ## What will you build?
 First, your individual CGMES files will be imported and merged.
 Optionally, you will be able to compute a power flow on each IGM before merging.
 Then a load flow will be run on the CGM.
 The load flow simulator used in this tutorial is [OpenLoadFlow](../../simulation/powerflow/openlf.md).
 After the load flow performed on the merged area, the net positions of each control area will be computed.
 The algorithm used for the balance computation is in the `powsybl-balances-adjustment` API.
-The PEVF (for Pan European Verification Function) file will be read and gives the expected AC net positions (DC net positions is not yet supported), and the balance adjustment is computed.
+The PEVF (for Pan European Verification Function) file will be read and gives the expected AC net positions (DC net positions are not yet supported), and the balance adjustment is computed.
 Then the SV file of the CGM will be exported.

 ## What will you need?
-- About two hour
+- About two hours
 - A favourite text editor or IDE
 - JDK 1.11 or later
 - Some IGMs that you want to merge and the corresponding PEVF and CGMES boundary files (EQBD, TPBD)